-- Gaskets: One of the main uses for elastomers is gaskets and depending on the type of function and situation different types of synthetic rubbers can be chosen.
-There is perhaps more variety in the materials used to make gaskets than any other sort of product, since gaskets are used in so many different applications, each with their own set of conditions.
-Gaskets can be made by cutting out the needed gasket shape from a large rubber mat or sheet.
+Gaskets: One of the main uses for elastomers is in making gaskets, and—depending on the situation—different types of synthetic rubbers can be used.
+There is, perhaps, more variety in the materials used to make gaskets than in any other sort of product, since gaskets are used in so many different applications, each with its own set of conditions.
+Gaskets can be made by cutting out the needed gasket shape from a large rubber sheet or mat.

-- Seals: Like gaskets, some elastomers can be used as a sealant.
-Using rubber to seal in certain products or to keep out debris is very common.
-Santoprene is often used as an oven seal because of its ability to withstand high temperatures.
-This rubber is helpful with preventing the metal door of an oven from scratching and grating against the metal body of the object; all while being resistant to the hot temperatures ovens are used for.
+Seals: Like gaskets, some elastomers can be used as sealants.
+Using rubber to seal contained spaces is a common practice.
+Santoprene, a thermoplastic rubber material, is often used as an oven seal because of its ability to withstand high temperatures.
+This rubber material is helpful for preventing the metal door of an oven from grating against the oven itself—all while being resistant to the oven’s extreme temperatures.

-These are just some basic items and applications which you can harness when you buy sheet rubber.
-Rubber material is common in more everyday places than we could possibly list.
-It is versatile in that it is useful for products that are both small and large.
-Rubber products such as rubber lining make the conveniences that we take for granted possible, and keep industries moving smoothly.
-Just about anything can be done with rubber!
+The above list is just some of the items and applications you’ll become privy to when you buy sheet rubber.
+Now that you know what is a rubber material, you can see that rubber material is common in more everyday places than we could possibly list.
+It is versatile in many ways—applications both light- and heavy-duty, objects both small and large.
+Rubber products such as solid rubber blocks, vulcanized rubber sheets, or a sticky rubber sheet all play a part in keeping our modern society afloat.
+Rubber makes the world run smooth: Just about anything can be done with rubber!